lorendoyle/CLIM680-project/project.md

 # Is the UFS Reforecast data useful for reforecasting hurricanes?
 # Introduction:
-In this project, I used a few different datasets and indices to determine if UFS reforecast data initialized on the first of every month was useful in reforecasting tropical cyclones in a specific region in the Atlantic for the 3 most active hurricane months in a 5 year period.
+In this project, I used a few different datasets and indices to determine (to an extent) if UFS reforecast data initialized on the first of every month was useful in reforecasting tropical cyclones in a specific region in the Atlantic for the 3 most active hurricane months in a 5 year period.

 I'm interested in this because tropical cyclones, including depressions and storms, bring intense precipitation and winds which are damaging to many tropical and subtropical regions along the western boundary of the Atlantic, and as the planet's temperatures continue to rise, so do the sea surface temperatures (which are the main energy source of tropical cyclones), leading to more intense and unpredictable hurricane seasons each year.
 If the model is able to reforecast these events, then future forecasting could better predict when and where tropical cyclones can occur and migrate to, and can help minimize - and prevent - damages.